 Compliance with university policies is expected of all Cornell personnel—faculty, staff and students.
 Principle 11 of University Financial Conflict of Interest Related to Research Policy 1.7 details that persons subject to the policy must report on time and comply with any plans developed to manage their real or apparent financial conflicts of interest.
 Sanctions are imposed when people do not report as required or fail to comply with management plans.

-The FCOI committee and the Vice Provost for Research are responsible for taking actions to address violations of University Policy 1.7.
-In addition, sponsors and government agencies may take actions they deem appropriate with respect to research they sponsor or regulate.
+The FCOI committee and the Vice President for Research and Innovation are responsible for taking actions to address violations of University Policy 1.7.
+In addition, sponsors and government agencies may take actions they deem appropriate with respect to the research they sponsor or regulate.

 Types of Non-compliance